Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 ‘-t’
 ‘--touch’

-    Touch files - mark the build as up to date without actually running it, pretending that the build was done but no output files changed, in order to fool future invocations of make. make walks through the build graph and modifies each initial filesystem input recorded in a thunk record to match the state from the filesystem.
-The name of the modified thunk is also printed, ``touch $thunk``, unless ‘-s’ or .SILENT is used.
+    Touch files - mark the build as up to date without actually running it, pretending that the build was done but no output files changed, in order to fool future invocations of make. make walks through the build graph and modifies each initial filesystem input recorded in a task record to match the state from the filesystem.
+The name of the modified task is also printed, ``touch $task``, unless ‘-s’ or .SILENT is used.
 Note that intermediate or output files are not recorded, so they will still appear as damaged if they are modified and touch is run.

 Sometimes you may have changed a source file but you do not want to recompile all the files that depend on it.
 For example, suppose you add a macro or a declaration to a header file that many other files depend on.
 Being conservative, make assumes that any change in the header file requires recompilation of all dependent files, but you know that they do not need to be recompiled and you would rather not waste the time waiting for them to compile.